hamptonpieryc/website/content/docs/club-rules.md

 connected therewith.

 ## 11. SALE OF INTOXICATING LIQUOR:
-**11.1** There shall be a sub-committee known as the Bar Committee, comprising not less than three members and all members of the Bar Committee must be members of the GMC.
+**11.1** There shall be a subcommittee known as the Bar Committee, comprising not less than three members and all members of the Bar Committee must be members of the GMC.

 **11.2** The purchase for the Club and the supply to the Club of intoxicating liquor shall be exclusively